-If the approval varies from what you have applied for, or if the application is declined, CASA will discuss this with you.
+If the approval varies from what you have applied for, or if the application is declined, we will discuss this with you.

 Step 7 - Certificate issue

-The service centre will reconcile the actual hours against the estimated hours for the assessment and either process a refund or raise an invoice for the additional costs.
-If approved, the STC will be faxed to you on the same day and the original forwarded by mail
+Aircraft Certification will reconcile the actual hours against the estimated hours for the assessment and either process a refund or raise an invoice for the additional costs.
+If approved, the STC will be faxed to you on the same day and the original forwarded by mail.